Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/avs-dashboard-onboarding.md

 Note that for proper rendering of your logo on the UI, the logo _must_ be hosted on GitHub and its reference must point to the raw file as the example above shows.
 If you need a repo for your logo to be hosted publicly, you can make a PR to the `eigendata` repo and have your logo added: https://github.com/Layr-Labs/eigendata.

 ## Holesky Dashboard onboarding
-Once you've gone through the above steps, fill out [this form](https://forms.gle/8BJSntA3eYUnZZgs8) so the metadata you submitted for your AVS can be reflected on the Holesky dashboard.
+Once you've gone through the above steps and you've called the `updateAVSMetadataURI` function, your AVS will be reflected on the Holesky dashboard in about 10 minutes.

 ## Mainnet Dashboard onboarding
-Prior to planning your Mainnet onboarding, please test first in Testnet and contact our team via the form [here](https://docs.eigenlayer.xyz/eigenlayer/avs-guides/avs-dashboard-onboarding#holesky-dashboard-onboarding).
+Prior to planning your Mainnet onboarding, please test first on testnet.
+If not already connected to the Eigen Labs team regarding any onboarding questions, you can get in touch with the team by filling out [this form](https://forms.gle/8BJSntA3eYUnZZgs8).